 AquaSpa Café is available for quick and healthy breakfasts and lunch, and smoothies you can enjoy in your swimming trunks near the spa.
 In addition, the famous Blu restaurant serves exclusively AquaClass guests in the intimate, clean-eating Blu restaurant.
 Suite guests can dine at the exclusive Luminae for breakfast, lunch and dinner where dishes are often destination themed and of the highest quality that you won’t find anywhere else onboard.

-For those wanting to enjoy the delicious cuisine without leaving the comfort of their cabin, there is also room service available all day and night.
+For those wanting to enjoy the delicious cuisine without leaving the comfort of their cabin, there is also room service available all day and night for an additional cost.

 A walk around Celebrity Solstice will show you the great variety of what’s on offer, with regular entertainment acts popping up in the Atrium or one of the bars and lounges, including the resident band in the Sky Observation lounge or cocktail flaring in the bar.
 If you go out onto the lawn club, you’ll be able to catch an exhibition of Corning Glass Company’s famous glass blowing artistry.